bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 Uncaught reference error, newVar is not defined.
 Use strict will keep me from accidentally forgetting the var keyword.
 What?
-I've been writing code since 1978 and this is so Basic.
+I&apos;ve been writing code since 1978 and this is so Basic.
 If I put that in, it&apos;ll work just fine.
 There we go.
 Now, again, this was something that came out as part of ES5 back in 2009.
 That&apos;s an interesting and useful (?) tool to keep Basics from doing this.